grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 points here*.
 Our blog post is intended to remain purely technical, also for the sake of conciceness and reading time.

-Using the "Sketch" software we combined two scales with fill "blue" (base color \#1E8CE3) and "red" (base color \#C91024), each with three different opacities (20%, 50%, 80%), and blend mode "multiply", which resulted in the 3 \* 3 = 9 hex values specified manually below.
+Using the “Sketch” software we combined two scales with fill “blue” (base color \#1E8CE3) and “red” (base color \#C91024), each with three different opacities (20%, 50%, 80%), and blend mode “multiply”, which resulted in the 3 \* 3 = 9 hex values specified manually below.
 Side
-note: If somebody comes up with a handy way of "blending" hex values in R, or even knows a package for that, please notify us in the comments.
+note: If somebody comes up with a handy way of “blending” hex values in R, or even knows a package for that, please notify us in the comments.
 Automation never hurts.

-This GIF from Joshua's blog nicely shows the process of blending the two
+This GIF from Joshua’s blog nicely shows the process of blending the two
 scales:

 <img src="https://www.joshuastevens.net/images/js_bivariateMix.gif" width="60%" />